PhotonicsTUL/PLaSK/doc/xpl.rst

     Definition of a custom material.

-    .. rubric:: Attributes:

-    .. object:: name (required)

-        Name of the material.
+    :attr name: (required) Name of the material.
 As all custom materials are simple materials, it can be an arbitrary identifier string.
 However, it may also contain a doping specification without the doping amount.

-    .. object:: kind (either kind or base is required)

-        Kind of the new material.
+    :attr kind: (either kind or base is required) Kind of the new material.
 Any of: *semiconductor*, *dielectric*, *oxide*, *metal*, *liquid crystal*.

-    .. object:: base (either kind or base is required)

-        Textual specification of the base material.
+    :attr base: (either kind or base is required) Textual specification of the base material.
 The doping amount information can be skipped from it, in which case the doping amount will have to be specified when the custom material is used.

     .. rubric:: Content: